- a group of people called together for consultation, discussion, advice, etc.

 - a body of delegates from local units of a union, confederation, etc.

 - an organization or society, or one of its levels of governing bodies

 - the discussion or deliberation in a council

-Origin of councilMiddle English counceil from Old French concile from Classical Latin concilium, group of people, meeting from com-, together + calere, to call (see clamor); confused in form and meaning in ME with counsel
+Origin of councilMiddle English counceil from Old French concile from Classical Latin concilium, group of people, meeting from com-, together + calere, to call (see clamor); confused in form and meaning in Middle English with counsel